ZeehtRx/Portofolio-Finance-Tracker/README.md

 And then Just Click on the run.bat and click on the porto.html so you can open the web thats it enjoy to use this webapp freely.

 # Features
-- the webapp can tracking your financial data
+- the webapp can tracking yours personal financial data
 - it can save the data with localstorage (so you can use it with no wifi)